eiswe/laravel-custom/laravel/documentation/database/eloquent.md

 	return $this->has_many('Comment', 'my_foreign_key');

-You may be wondering: _If the dynamic properties return the relationship and require less keystokes, why would I ever use the relationship methods?_ Actually, relationship methods are very powerful.
+You may be wondering: _If the dynamic properties return the relationship and require less keystrokes, why would I ever use the relationship methods?_ Actually, relationship methods are very powerful.
 They allow you to continue to chain query methods before retrieving the relationship.
 Check this out:

 	echo Post::find(1)->comments()->order_by('votes', 'desc')->take(10)->get();